xwang365/portfolio-examples/tensorflow/et0/README.md

 pip install <path to the tensorflow-1 wheel file from the Poplar SDK>
 pip install -r requirements.txt
 ```
-# Compile and run script
+# Data decompression, compile and run example script
-The compile command has been included in run.sh, no additional compile is required.
-Start the program by running `bash run.sh`, we use 1 day’s data to repeat 14 times to simulate 14 days of ET0 calculation process with 4 IPU, this will take 10 minutes.
+The program run.sh contains the steps to compile the matrix solver library and run the IPU implementation of the kriging algorithm, data decompression is also included.
+This example uses 1 day’s dummy data and repeated 14 times to simulate 14 days of ET0 calculations.
+This will run the process with 4 IPU, which will take 10 minutes to complete.
 # License
 The code presented here is licensed under the MIT License.
 `kriging_test.py` refers to `Pykrige`